Sandokhane/Data-Engineering---Reddit-data-pipeline-aws/README.md

 For the architecture diagram we've used the following website to build it [Excalidraw](https://excalidraw.com/)

 1. Reddit API: Source of the data.
-2. Apache Airflow & Celery: Orchestrates the ETL process and manages task distribution.
+2. Apache Airflow: Orchestrates the ETL process and manages task distribution.
 3. PostgreSQL: Temporary storage and metadata management.
-4. Amazon S3: Raw data storage.
+4. Amazon S3: Raw and transformed data storage.
-5. AWS Glue: Data cataloging and ETL jobs.
+5. AWS Glue: Data cataloging and ETL jobs (transforming the Data using PySpark).
-6. Amazon Athena: SQL-based data transformation.
+6. Amazon Athena: SQL-based data transformation and querying directly on S3.
 7. Amazon Redshift: Data warehousing and analytics.
+8. Microsoft Power BI: For Data Visualisation and Business Intelligence.

 ### Remarque